 Vista Eye offers the state-of-the-art eyelid surgery to minimize the signs of aging around the eyes.

 Eyelid surgery (blepharoplasty) is a surgery that reshapes the upper eyelid and/or lower eyelid by the removal of excess tissue.
 It can reduce sagging or puffiness, folds, and under eye “bags” that create a tired or stressed appearance.
 Blepharoplasty may be recommended for you if your vision is impeded by skin hanging down around your eyes.
-More than any other facial feature, the eyes have a tremendous impact on your appearance, and are often the first feature to show signs of aging.
 With blepharoplasty surgery, Dr. Jani can remove the excess skin and underlying fat.